ITU-BDSA23-GROUP17/Chirp/docs/report.md

 That is, illustrate which layers exist in your (onion) architecture.
 Make sure to illustrate which part of your code is residing in which layer. -->

-### Architecture of deployed application
+## Architecture of deployed application

-The Chirp application is deployed on Microsoft Azure, utilizing Asure services with an Azure SQL database.
+The Chirp application is deployed on Microsoft Azure, utilizing Azure services with an Azure SQL database.

 The diagram below shows the interaction between the client component with a user interface allowing the user to make requests and the application deployed on Microsoft Azure as the server component.
 The diagram also shows the interaction of this deployed application with the Azure SQL Database, as well as signing in through a social account (GitHub).